michaeltaylor-247/CSCE449_Scavenger_Hunt/README.md

 ciphertext: itssg
 ```

 Because the same substitution mapping is used for the entire message, repeated plaintext characters remain repeated in the ciphertext.
 This means patterns, letter frequencies, and repeated character sequences can help when attempting to break the cipher.
+However brute-forcing is more difficult as there are $26!$ possible mappings.

 ### Phase 3: Rail Fence Cipher (@ECRB)